12 favourite things to do in Rabat

 View from a rooftop in Rabat Medina

-I first travelled extensively around Rabat in August 2021 while on a trip to northern Morocco that included Casablanca, the Meknès wine region, and Ifrane National Park.
+I first travelled extensively around Rabat in August 2021 while on a trip to northern Morocco that included Casablanca, Meknès’ wine region, and Ifrane National Park.

 It was love at first sight.

-I was delighted to discover a vibrant city packed with history and a sandy beach that offers fun surfing waves.
+I was delighted to discover a vibrant Moroccan city packed with history and a clean sandy beach that offers fun surfing waves.

 Rabat perfectly balances buzz and peace, modern and traditional, local and tourist-friendly, with a sprinkling of city and ocean vibes.

-Home to a population of around half a million, it is open-minded, studious, playful, interested, and interesting.
+Home to a population of around half a million, it’s open-minded, studious, playful, interested, and interesting.

 Some say Rabat lacks the wow factor of other Moroccan cities.
 I disagree.

-Today’s blog is about sharing some things to do when visiting Rabat.
+Today’s blog is about sharing some things I love to do when visiting Rabat.

 Kasbah des Oudayas Rabat with morning light